-We expect to notify all applicants by summer 2021.
+The Museum expects to notify all applicants by summer 2022.

-The Museum receives hundreds of applications per year and, as a result, we are unable to provide individual feedback.
+The Museum receives hundreds of applications per year and, as a result, is unable to provide individual feedback.

-No. The Museum will accept applications from artists practicing in all mediums.
+No, the Museum accepts applications from artists practicing in all mediums.

 Museum staff cannot advise you on your application.